 Prior to beginning your DIY Smart Mirror, you will want to purchase just a few products, and this will ensure that your DIY project remains simple and successful.

-- Now you need a monitor or small smart TV for the display.
-I used an old Asus computer monitor.
-The only thing that is a necessity is that all the plugs have to be on the bottom or side instead of the back.
+Next you will need a monitor or small Smart TV for the display, I used an old Asus computer monitor.
+The only crucial aspect to keep in mind when choosing your display is that it must have plugs on the bottom or side, instead of the on back.

-- Start taking the case off the screen itself.
-I had to remove the stand and then the frame simply peeled away with the help of a flat head screwdriver.
+Begin by taking the case off the screen itself, I had to remove the stand as well.
+Once I removed the stand, the frame simply peeled away with the help of a flat head screwdriver.

-- Be careful not to damage the screen, control panel, or the monitor.
+However, be sure to refrain from causing any damage the screen, control panel, or the monitor.